zapier/resthooks/posts/docs/performance.md

 However, if you are using a language with asynchronous capabilities like Javascript, Go, etc… these actions can be pushed off onto the event loop or into a coroutine, which can be a great way to get non-blocking performance.

-The same can be done (with care) for other languages using threads (Zapier’s django-rest-hooks implementation does this by default in Python).
+The same can be done (with care) for other languages using threads (Zapier's django-rest-hooks implementation does this by default in Python).
 But, you should probably look into using a message queue under these circumstances.

 ### Cheap Hack (Using a SQL-based Queue) or Elegant and Scalable (Using a Proper Queue)

 Depending on your existing architecture, adding a delayed task execution for delivering hooks could be as simple as defining a new task for whatever queueing system you already have in place.
 On the other hand, it may require additional infrastructure (like adding Redis, ActiveMQ, RabbitMQ, or Gearman).
-If adding another piece of tech isn’t an option, you could always implement a queue via a database table and some cron jobs (this doesn’t scale very well, but does work!).
+If adding another piece of tech isn't an option, you could always implement a queue via a database table and some cron jobs (this doesn't scale very well, but does work!).

 Most languages have libraries to handle task queues making this very easy (besides, task queues themselves are good practices).